ibm-cloud-docs/discovery-data/understanding_tables.md

 The schema is arranged as follows.

-  - `tables`: An array that defines the tables identified in the input document.
+  - `tables`: An array that defines the tables that are identified in the input document.
     - `location`: The location of the current table as defined by its `begin` and `end` indexes in the input document.
     - `text`: The textual contents of the current table from the input document without associated markup content.
     - `section_title`: If identified, the location of a section title contained in the current table.
 Empty if no section title is identified.
       - `text`: The text of the identified section title.
       - `location`: The location of the section title in the input document as defined by its `begin` and `end` indexes.
     - `title`: If identified, the title or caption of the current table of the form `Table x.: ...`.
 Empty when no title is identified.
-When exposed, the `title` is also excluded from the `contexts` array of the same table.
+When present, the `title` is excluded from the `contexts` array of the same table.
       - `location`: The location of the title in the input document as defined by its `begin` and `end` indexes.
       - `text`: The text of the identified table title or caption.
     - `table_headers`: An array of table-level cells applicable as headers to all the other cells of the current table.
 Each table header is defined as a collection of the following elements: